Cobweb: An Incremental and Hierarchical Model of Human-Like Category Learning: Discussion

-This paper has evaluated the alignment of \textit{Cobweb}, a classical AI model of incremental concept learning, against data from two classic cognitive science experiments, those of \citeA{medin1978context} and \citeA{shepard1961learning}.
+This paper has evaluated the alignment of \textit{Cobweb}, a classical AI model of incremental concept learning, against data from two seminal cognitive science experiments, \citeA{medin1978context} and \citeA{shepard1961learning}.
+The promising alignment between human performance and Cobweb's predictions demonstrates its viability as a cognitive science model, adding to the evidence provided by an earlier evaluation \cite{fisher1990structure}.

 The hierarchical structure of Cobweb enables it to generate predictions at different levels.
-Here, we derive categorization predictions at two: the \texttt{leaf} (i.e., subordinate) level and the \texttt{basic} level.
-A notable feature is that the flexibility of Cobweb enables it to span the spectrum between prototype-like and exemplar-like representations.
-More generally, the close alignment between human performance and Cobweb's predictions demonstrates its promise as a cognitive science model, adding to the evidence provided by an earlier evaluation \cite{fisher1990structure}.
+Here, we derive categorization predictions at two levels: the \texttt{leaf} (i.e., subordinate) level and the \texttt{basic} level.
+A notable feature is that the flexibility of Cobweb is that it can span the spectrum between prototype-like and exemplar-like representations.
+This flexibility may enable it to account for the transition from prototype representations early in concept acquisition to exemplar representations after extended learning \cite{smith1998prototypes}.

-Future work should explore other prediction levels besides the \texttt{leaf} and \texttt{basic} levels with the goal of maximizing the alignment between Cobweb and human performance.
-Another future research goal stems from Cobweb's flexibility in utilizing both prototype-like and exemplar-like representations.
-This may enable it to account for the transition from prototype representations early in concept acquisition to exemplar representation following extended learning, as some have proposed \cite{smith1998prototypes}.